vincetardy/frontend/code_guidelines.md

 ### Semantic HTML

 You are reminded to use markup that represents the semantics of the content being created, in the logical order that the content is displayed in the document.
-This is the fastest way to ensure you are accessible by default.
+This is the fastest way to ensure your code is accessible by default.

 The following are guidelines for when a specific element should be used:

-Specifying the language of content via the lang attribute which ensures content is read out correctly by screenreaders.
+Specifying the language of content via the lang attribute which ensures content is read out correctly by screen readers.

 ```
 <html lang="en-GB">